theMorshed/BasaFinder_Backend/README.md

-# Bike Store Application
+# BasaFinder Backend Application

-This is a simple application for managing a bike store.
-It includes functionalities for managing bike products and handling customer orders.
-The application uses **MongoDB**, **Express**, **Node.js**, and **TypeScript** to provide a complete solution for managing products and orders in the store.
+This is a simple application for managing a House rent.
+It includes functionalities for managing houses and handling landlord and tenants.
+The application uses **MongoDB**, **Express**, **Node.js**, and **TypeScript** to provide a complete solution for managing houses and rental requests in the application.

 ## Features

--   **Product Management:**
+-   **House Management:**

-    -   Create, read, update, and delete bike products.
+    -   Create, read, update, and delete house.
-    -   Search for bikes by name, brand, or category.
+    -   Search for house by location, price, or bedrooms.
-    -   Display details for individual bike products.
+    -   Display details for individual house.

--   **Order Management:**
+-   **Requests Management:**

-    -   Place orders for bikes.
+    -   Place orders for house.
-    -   Track orders based on customer email and product details.
+    -   Track orders based on customer email and house details.
     -   Reduce stock and manage inventory when an order is placed.
-    -   Calculate total revenue from all orders.

 -   **Inventory Management:**

-    -   Automatically update stock levels after an order is placed.
+    -   Automatically update stock levels after an request is placed.
     -   Set a product’s status to "Out of Stock" when inventory reaches zero.

 -   **Revenue Calculation:**